ErizDotDev/LearningNotes/dotnet-core-development/csharp/csharp.md

 - Added to a method parameter type which indicates that a value will be assigned to that parameter after the method finished executing and goes back to its caller.
 - Inside the method, the parameter with the out keyword needs to be initialized with a value.
 Else, the compiler will throw an error.
+- Previously, the variable that is used by the out keyword must be defined outside the method call.
+	- Starting in C# 8, a variable can now be defined in conjunction with the use of the out keyword.

 ## Reference and value types